Slow Cooker Sloppy Joes

 - 1 tsp. garlic powder

 - 1/2 tsp. paprika

 - 1/4 tsp. freshly ground black pepper, or more to taste

 - additional salt, to taste

-In a skillet over medium-high heat, brown ground beef and onion together until beef is cooked.
+In a skillet over medium-high heat, brown ground beef and onion together until beef is cooked, breaking up beef with a spatula.
 (Or just use this awesome multi-cooker, where I simply brown the meat right in the cooker!)
 Drain off fat and transfer to slow cooker.
+Break up any remaining larger pieces of meat.
 Add all remaining ingredients and stir well.
-Cover and cook on low for 4 to 6 hours, stirring with a spatula every hour or so if you’re around and able.
+Cover and cook on low for 4 to 6 hours.

-Serve sloppy joes on buns – I like to offer regular size buns and smaller dinner roll size buns – with pickles and potato chips.
+Serve sloppy joes on buns – I like to offer regular size buns and smaller dinner roll size buns – with pickles (I recommend these easy refrigerator pickles) and potato chips.
 If you have the time and initiative, butter the buns and toast on a hot griddle – this adds great flavor to the sandwich.
 I also like to eat sloppy joes without buns, using sturdy potato chips as my “scoops”.

 from a farmgirl’s dabbles©